g0urav-hustler/Google-App-Analysis/README.md

 # Google App Analysis
 In this project I clean the data and convert it in more useful way.
-After that I just t analyze the data and make some observation through it.
+After that I just analyze the data and make some observation through it.

 ### I get the answers of some regular question from the data like:
 - Which categorical apps has been installed more?